 The class received a certificate for each child they named.
 Fierce competition existed between some of the nuns as to whose class had the most pagan babies.

 A bulletin board held the certificates, pinned to the wall.
 Some had a lot more than others.
-Probably the nuns coerced the kids in those classes into giving more.
+Possibly the nuns coerced the kids in those classes into giving more?

 I went to Catholic grade school at St. Amelia’s for 8 years.